CE Approved Courses

 Michigan Real Estate Licensees are required to take 18 hours of continuing education every 3 years.
-At least 2 hours of education per year, due by the end of the calendar year (12/31), is required in law, rules, or court cases regarding real estate topics.
+At least 2 hours of education per year is due by the end of the licensing cycle year which is November 1 to October 31 of the following year is required in law, rules, or court cases regarding real estate topics.

-The real estate law changed on January 1, 2015 to no longer require continuing education (CE) courses to be preapproved or reported to the Department as a condition of renewal.
-Within each 3-year cycle, a licensee must still complete at least 18 clock hours of CE courses that involve any subjects that are relevant to the management, operation, and practice of real estate or any other subject that contributes to the professional competence of a licensee, and at least 2 of those hours of CE must be completed in each license cycle year that involve law, rules, and court cases regarding real estate.
+CE credit for courses are required to be certified through the CE Marketplace.
+Within each 3-year cycle, a licensee must still complete at least 18 clock hours (based on your license issuance period) of CE courses that involve any subjects that are relevant to the management, operation, and practice of real estate or any other subject that contributes to the professional competence of a licensee, and at least 2 of those hours of CE must be completed in each license cycle year that involve law, rules, and court cases regarding real estate.
 A licensee must retain evidence acceptable to the Department that demonstrates he or she has met the CE requirements for at least 4 years after the date of that certification, and must produce that evidence at the request of the Department.

 It is the licensee’s responsibility for documenting the evidence to support the fulfillment of Continuing Education requirements; the Department does not maintain a record of this information.
 The Department is working with the Michigan Realtors (MR) to provide all Michigan licensed real estate salespersons or brokers with access to the CE Marketplace to electronically track continuing education hours.
 Licensees may set up an account at www.cemarketplace.net using their Michigan real estate license number (Permanent ID No.).